samaid/game-of-life/README.md

 # Conway's Game Of Life

 The Game of Life is a cellular automaton devised by John Horton Conway in 1970.
-It is a zero-player game,[2][3] meaning that its evolution is determined by its initial state.
+It is a zero-player game, meaning that its evolution is determined by its initial state.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 ![Game Of Life Demo](https://github.com/samaid/GameOfLife/blob/main/images/game-of-life-lowres.gif)